 We caught our ferry the next morning.
 Two hours later we had crossed the Gulf of Nicoya and were taking a shuttle for the final leg of our journey, arriving in Santa Teresa around 1:00.
 Our bungalow was perfect for the trip, and most importantly, had air conditioning.
 It must have been 85 degrees and 90% humidity, and our PNW bodies were working hard to keep up.

 Each day of the trip was unique, but had some similarities.
 We’d wake up, and usually I’d have a Range bar and as much water as I could down for breakfast.
 Having meal replacement bars on the trip was a game changer as it got me out the door super quick each morning.
+They really are the most convenient high calorie food for travel and adventures.
 After the quick breakfast, we’d get a surf session in right out front of our bungalow.
 The surf was relatively large for most of our trip, and more punchy than I’m accustomed to in Oregon.
 It was surprising just how much power each wave packed, and I frequently found myself pinned to the sand when I got caught inside.

 After our morning surf session, we’d usually go find coffee in town, and a snack not long after that.
 One place in particular had some phenomenal poke bowls.
 We’d typically pass another hour or two reading, or scoping the surf conditions.
 In the early afternoon we’d get our boards back in the water within walking distance, or by throwing them on some quads and driving ~15 minutes to explore new breaks.